adinandradrs/cezbek-engine/README.md

 As per this document is created

 - Kezbek is officially partnered with LinkSaja, GoPaid, and Josvo as wallet service providers.
 Then it only works for B2B partner's customer who have MSISDN as identifier.
-- To top-up wallet service provider Kezbek could use H2H process or thru 3rd party payment provider, based on the lowest service charge.
+- To integrate with wallet service provider Kezbek could connect through a direct H2H or 3rd party payment provider API, based on the lowest service charge.

 - Kezbek will not manage customer whitelists, product, and campaign that partner that can use Kezbek workflow.
 - Kezbek balance can be used in transaction as long as the transaction amount is not over limit (balance) and means the transaction is not applicable to get another cashback.